TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 }
 ```

-Elements with absolute positioning:
+### Key Features:

+- Detached from the normal flow, meaning it can overlap other elements
-- Are positioned relative to their nearest positioned ancestor
+- Positioned relative to the nearest positioned ancestor (or the document if none exist)
-- If no positioned ancestor exists, they're positioned relative to the document body
-- Don't occupy space in the document flow
-- Can overlap other elements
-- Great for UI elements like tooltips, dropdowns, and modals
+- Great for tooltips, dropdowns, and other floating UI elements

+---

-## Fixed Positioning
+## Fixed Positioning: The Sticky One (But Not _That_ Sticky)

-Fixed positioning keeps an element in the same position even when the page scrolls.
+Fixed positioning is like that one mate who refuses to move from their favourite pub seat.
+Once placed, it stays put even when you scroll.

 ```css
 .element {